 Address: 1534 Blizzard Beach Drive, Orlando, FL 32836

 Parking is free at Disney’s Blizzard Beach for all guests.
-The large parking lot is shared with Winter Summerland, which is one of two miniature golf courses available at Disney World.
+The large parking lot is shared with Winter Summerland, one of two miniature golf courses at Disney World.

 Blizzard Beach Locker Rental